The Horror of Frankenstein: Production

-Ralph Bates was cast as Baron Frankenstein.
-The role was never offered to Peter Cushing, who had played the role many times previously for Hammer.
+Ralph Bates was cast as Baron Victor Frankenstein.
+The role was never offered to Peter Cushing, who had played the role five times previously for Hammer.
 This was part of an attempt to build Bates into a new star for Hammer.
-As Jonathan Rigby points out, Sangster wrote the role of Frankenstein as more of a psychopath rather than a sociopath as he had been portrayed previously by Sangster and other Hammer writers.
+As Jonathan Rigby points out, Sangster wrote the role of Frankenstein as more of a psychopath rather than a sociopath as he had been previously portrayed by Sangster and other Hammer writers.
+Soon afterwards, he appeared as Dr. Henry Jekyll in the Hammer film Dr. Jekyll and Sister Hyde (1971), which co-starred Martine Beswick.